bfontaine/clj/README.md

 | `xml-seq`         | -               |                                  |
 | `iterator-seq`    | -               |                                  |
 | `enumeration-seq` | -               |                                  |

+We also implemented `count`, which uses Python’s `len` when possible and fallbacks on a `for` loop for other cases.

 ### Functions (`clj.fns`)